mystery2mastery/mystery2mastery.github.io/_posts/2024-03-25-print-error-message.md

 # Print Error Message

-This code snippet resolves the error message corresponding to an error code and prints it to the console.
+A useful code snippet to resolve the error message corresponding to an error code and print it to the console.

 ## Print error message to console without color